Donders-Institute/bidscoin/docs/workflow.rst

     optional arguments:
       -h, --help            show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -t TEMPLATE, --template TEMPLATE
                             The template bidsmap file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
-Default: bidsmap_dccn.yaml
+Default: bidsmap_dccn

     examples:
-      bidseditor /project/foo/bids
+      bidseditor myproject/bids
-      bidseditor /project/foo/bids -t bidsmap_dccn.yaml
+      bidseditor myproject/bids -t bidsmap_dccn.yaml
-      bidseditor /project/foo/bids -b my/custom/bidsmap.yaml
+      bidseditor myproject/bids -b my/custom/bidsmap.yaml

 Main window
 ^^^^^^^^^^^